i05nagai/memorandum/web_service/github.md

 * When you create a release
     * it will add automatically source codes as zip and tar.gz files as release assets.
     * it will add git-tag to the refered commit/branch.

+You can create git tag first.
+After creating the tag, you can create release to existing tags.

 ### Reference
 * [Searching GitHub - User Documentation](https://help.github.com/articles/searching-github/)